branb00m/NukerBot/README.md

 # My nuker is updated!

 To use the nuker, input all of the empty options in config.json with whatever.
-(Do it according by key)
+(Do it accordingly by key)